In this article, we are going to explore the annotation export and import function in the Annotations Sidebar.

 This option works well when you are using a PDF document in a presentation.
 It is especially suitable when different annotations are needed for different audiences.
 For example, this article uses The Adventures of Tom Sawyer by Mark Twain.
 This document might be used for different types of classes: fiction, literature and creative writing.
 The teacher might want to present different ideas and concepts for each class.

-In the annotations sidebar, choose the Annotations list options again.
+3. Export Annotations In the annotations sidebar, click on the Annotations list options button, scroll down to Export All and click it.

 All of the annotations in that set will be applied to the document.